The Roots of My Passion for Teaching

 Teaching and Technology

-I believe technology has shown to be an invaluable asset in teaching, especially these days.
-As an instructor my goal is to provide a professional and helpful online presence for my students.
-I will set up an online appointment system for students to book from flexible office hours, in which the contents can be saved and later shared with the student.
-Video recordings will be recorded in high quality and closed-captioning will be added to all videos including synchronous presented sessions.
-Using digital note taking tools (e.g. Intuos, iPad Pro) the lectures will be screen recorded while explaining the subject with high-quality and accurate digital content.
-For creating a more authentic visual presentation while teaching online, free and accessible resources like PhET Interactive Simulations will be used.
-To help prepare and assess students, short quizzes will be posted online that contain multiple-choice or short answer questions.
-If necessary, homework assignments can also be turned in online as scanned documents or through other online solutions (e.g. Sapling).
+I believe technology has shown to be an invaluable asset in teaching.
+As an instructor, my goal is to provide a professional and helpful online presence for my students.
+I will set up an online appointment system for students to book from flexible office hours.
+Video recordings will be made in high quality with closed-captioning.
+Using digital note-taking tools (e.g. iPad Pro), lectures will be screen-recorded while explaining the subject.
+Free and accessible resources like PhET Interactive Simulations will be used for authentic visual presentations.

 My teaching philosophy is based on three foundations: (1) creating an inclusive and engaging environment based on Chemical Education Research findings, (2) utilizing various methods of presentation in teaching and assessing students, and (3) guiding students to be interested and self-regulated learners.

-I perceive teaching as a dynamic process, but simply, I have found that students respond well when they see my enthusiasm and genuine care about their learning.
-They tend to appreciate and be motivated to learn when they see that their instructor puts in energy, time and passion in preparation for teaching them.
-I have learned this from my students because “the true teacher is the learner.”
+I perceive teaching as a dynamic process.
+I have found that students respond well when they see my enthusiasm and genuine care about their learning.
+They tend to appreciate and be motivated when they see that their instructor puts energy, time, and passion into preparation.
+I have learned this from my students — because “the true teacher is the learner.”

 References